scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 Figure :ref:`saMPSK`, where it shows two perpendicular distances, :math:`d_a` and :math:`d_b`, for an arbitrary :math:`z_k`.
-We now use these distances to form the conditional probability of symbol error, and hence the gray coded BEP.
+We now use these distances to form the conditional probability of symbol error, and hence the Gray coded BEP.
 Using simple geometry to write :math:`d_a` and :math:`d_b` in terms of the angle :math:`\pi/M` and :math:`z_k = |z_k|e^{j\theta_k}` we can finally write the conditional symbol error probability as